Shopify/quilt/packages/graphql-typescript-definitions/README.md

 * `--enum-format`: specifies output format for enum types (default = `undefined`)
   * Options: `camel-case`, `pascal-case`, `snake-case`, `screaming-snake-case`
   * `undefined` results in using the unchanged name from the schema (verbatim)
+* `--custom-scalars`: specifies custom types to use in place of scalar types in your GraphQL schema.
+See below for details.

 #### Examples